2600Malmo/wannabe/learner.md

 # Disclaimer

-There are a lot of debates about what makes you a professional or makes you eligible to call yourself let's say a developer.
+There are lots of debates about what makes you a professional or makes you eligible to call yourself let's say a developer.
 Is it a degree that you need in a certain university?
 Is it the number of years you work in the industry?
 A certification?
 Number of stars on GitHub, CVEs under your belt?&#x20;

 We don't know, and in fact it doesn't matter.
 For simplicity, we will define it as something clear.&#x20;